-Why Teach About The Holocaust
+Why Teach the Holocaust

 The objective of teaching any subject is to engage the intellectual curiosity of the students in order to inspire critical thought and personal growth.
 Therefore it is essential that educators consider questions of rationale whenever they approach a subject.
 When educators take the time to consider the reasons for their lessons on the Holocaust, they will be more likely to select content that speaks to their students' interest and that provides them with a clearer understanding of a complex history.